ZainRizvi/ZainRizvi.github.io/_drafts/create-custom-deep-learning-containers.md

 ---
 layout: post
-title: Creating Custom Deep Learning Containers with GPU support for Tensorflow on R
+title: Create Custom Deep Learning Containers with GPU support for Tensorflow on R
 excerpt: Ever find yourself needing to install the same packages on all your deep learning notebooks?
 Or maybe wishing you could send your exact setup to someone else who could run your notebook?
 I explore how you can create a custom Docker Container